m-girl/Computer-Vision-ITAI1378/Final_Project/AI_usage_log.md

   the evaluation metrics reported by Ultralytics' own `.val()` call, which were used as-is rather than recomputed.
-- Colab instability (frequent disconnects and session limits) meant the free daily compute allotment (~5h40m) was exhausted repeatedly; the team purchased 100 Colab compute units (~$10) and used roughly 24 of them getting a clean end-to-end smoke-test run (10 epochs, 320px) before committing to the longer 50-epoch, 640px training run used for the final reported results.
+- Colab instability (frequent disconnects and session limits) meant the free daily compute allotment (~5h40m) was exhausted repeatedly; I purchased 100 Colab compute units (~$10) and used roughly 24 of them getting a clean end-to-end smoke-test run (10 epochs, 320px) before committing to the longer 50-epoch, 640px training run used for the final reported results.
+The successfully run smoke test took about 15 minutes of time to complete.
+Over 100 attempts to run the notebook ended unsuccessfully and only one run was successful.
 - The smoke test's own metrics and failure case (see README Sections 6–7) are reported honestly rather than omitted, even though they're weaker than the final run — they were a real, useful checkpoint that validated the pipeline